 You can expect your next payment to be due within 3-5 days of your previous months’ due dates.
 For example, if your previous payment due date was Feb.
 18, then your next payment due date can be between March 12 -18.
 This applies to customers on quarterly, semi-annual, or annual billing.

 You can make payments in a variety of ways.
-We accept Visa, MasterCard, and Discover, as well as checks and money orders.
+We accept checks and money orders.
 Please note the processing time for each payment method.

 Payment option 1: By computer

 My Account is the fastest, most convenient way to manage your wireless messaging account.
 Access your account, statements, and make payments.
-You can also enroll in autopay by credit card or checking account.
+You can also enroll in autopay by checking account.

 Payment option 2: By mail

-Send a check or money order with the bottom portion of your bill to the address listed on the bottom, right-hand side of your invoice or provide credit card information and make a one-time credit card payment.
+Send a check or money order with the bottom portion of your bill to the address listed on the bottom, right-hand side of your invoice.
 Processing time is 3-5 business days after receipt.
 Please include your account number on your check or money order.

 Mail payments to: